 Meditation Study Series

-Our next online series is on Tuesday evenings from April 30th - June 25th, 2024.
+Our next online series is on Tuesday evenings starting October 8th, 2024 at 7pm.

 Join our seasonal meditation study series for intermediate and experienced meditators in a supportive community.
 Facilited by (Rev.) Andrew Blake of Sarana Institute.